GPS signals: Time

 GPS time is expressed with a resolution of 1.5 seconds as a week number and a time of week count (TOW).
-Its zero point (week 0, TOW 0) is defined to be 1980-01-06T00:00Z.
+Its zero point (week 0, TOW 0) is defined to be 1980-01-06T00:00Z (sunday).
 The TOW count is a value ranging from 0 to 403,199 whose meaning is the number of 1.5 second periods elapsed since the beginning of the GPS week.
 Expressing TOW count thus requires 19 bits (2^{19} = 524,288).
 GPS time is a continuous time scale in that it does not include leap seconds; therefore the start/end of GPS weeks may differ from that of the corresponding UTC day by an integer (whole) number of seconds.

 In each subframe, each hand-over word (HOW) contains the most significant 17 bits of the TOW count corresponding to the start of the next following subframe.
 Note that the 2 least significant bits can be safely omitted because one HOW occurs in the navigation message every 6 seconds, which is equal to the resolution of the truncated TOW count thereof.
 Equivalently, the truncated TOW count is the time duration since the last GPS week start/end to the beginning of the next frame in units of 6 seconds.

 Each frame contains (in subframe 1) the 10 least significant bits of the corresponding GPS week number.
 Note that each frame is entirely within one GPS week because GPS frames do not cross GPS week boundaries.
 Since rollover occurs every 1,024 GPS weeks (approximately every 19.6 years; 1,024 is 2^{10}), a receiver that computes current calendar dates needs to deduce the upper week number bits or obtain them from a different source.
 One possible method is for the receiver to save its current date in memory when shut down, and when powered on, assume that the newly decoded truncated week number corresponds to the period of 1,024 weeks that starts at the last saved date.
 This method correctly deduces the full week number if the receiver is never allowed to remain shut down (or without a time and position fix) for more than 1,024 weeks (~19.6 years).